JanssenProject/jans/docs/admin/auth-server/endpoints/token-revocation.md

 # Overview

-Janssen Server supports token revocation endpoint to enables a client to notify the server that previously obtained refresh or access token is no longer needed, allowing the server to clean up security credentials.
+Janssen Server supports token revocation endpoint enables a client to notify the server that previously obtained refresh or access token is no longer needed, allowing the server to clean up security credentials.
 Implementation conforms with [token revocation specification](https://datatracker.ietf.org/doc/html/rfc7009).